AdityaPrasad275/Leetcode_DSA/Binary search/Time based key value store.md

 Basically, create a hashmap that can store multiple values for a given key, each value being differed by timestamp.
 Sort of a linked list attached to each map[key] (but obv, ll is unoptimised)
 # Solution
 ## Trick
 attach a vector of pairs to each map[key] and then do binary search on it to retreive the correct value given a timestamp.
 Keep in mind, you have to return value whose timestamp is greatest integer less than timestamp asked.
+Binary search comes into play here.
 ## Code
 ```cpp
 class TimeMap {